sushil2601/javaScript_practise/REACT.md

 Q What is Memoization?
 Ans :-

-        In programming,memoization is an optimization technique that makes applications more efficient and hence faster.
+    .In programming,memoization is an optimization technique that makes applications more efficient and hence faster.
-        It does this by storing computation results in cache, and retrieving that same information from the cache the next time it's needed instead of computing again.
+    .It does this by storing computation results in cache, and retrieving that same information from the cache the next time it's needed instead of computing again.

 Q. What is a Higher-Order Component in React?
 Ans :-

-    A Higher-Order Component is a component which takes another component as an argument and adds extra features to that another component and return a new component.
+    .A Higher-Order Component is a component which takes another component as an argument and adds extra features to that another component and return a new component.

     Ex:- ReactMemo

 Q. useMemo
 Ans :-

     .The useMemo hook is used in React to optimize performance by memoizing (caching) the result of an expensive computation so that it does not re-run on every render unless necessary.

     .it is used inside the functional component to memoize the result of expensive computation.